What is Hail Damage and How Does It Affect Your Car?

 3. Use a hail protection car cover: A specially designed hail protection car cover can provide an extra layer of defense against hailstones.
 These covers are typically made from thick, padded materials that can absorb the impact of hail, preventing dents and other damage.

-4. Be prepared with DIY repair tools: If your car suffers hail damage, having the necessary tools and knowledge for DIY repairs can save you time and money.
+4. Be prepared with DIY repair tools: In case your car does suffer hail damage, having the necessary tools and knowledge for DIY repairs can save you time and money.
 Familiarize yourself with techniques like paintless dent repair and invest in a quality dent removal kit.